 On the magical island of Sumatra, the lush Alas drops from the highlands and across 186 miles (299 kilometers) of Gunung Leuser National Park.
 Monkeys, lemurs, and orangutans are on hand to watch you attempt the class III-IV rapids.

 Selangor River is the most popular river for recreational whitewater rafting since the 90s.
 Located about 1-hour drive from Kuala Lumpur, this location continues to provide outdoor enthusiasts an extreme wild whitewater ride until the present day.
-The river is highly dependent on the water release from Selangor Dam and the rapids range from class II-IV.
+The river is highly dependent on the water released from Selangor Dam and the rapids range from class II-IV.

 Whitewater rafting in this river’s light aqua blue water that contrasts nicely against the thick evergreen trees will undoubtedly be one of the greatest rafting adventure one will ever have.
 The extra advantage of whitewater rafting in Switzerland is the beautiful Swiss Alps.

 Located in north-east Turkey, the river is recognized as one of the top ten white water rivers in the world.
 Being one of those rivers with high volume rapids, this river is not for the faint of heart.

 The only European river that National Geographic has included in their top 10 rivers for white water rafting.
-It has gigantic waves that will make the ride more exciting, thrilling and exhilarating for those who have tried rafting in this river.
+It has gigantic waves that will make the ride exciting, thrilling and exhilarating for those who have tried rafting in this river.

 Rivers like the Cetina are graded one through to six for their level of difficulty.
 With a grade one being classified a fast moving river with small rapids and few obstructions to the death-defying grade six rivers which are tsunami’s being forced through giant boulders.
 Let’s just say a grade 6 is for an expert with many years experiences.
 Fortunately, the Cetina is a grade 2-3 depending on the state of the river and is safe for a novice.